-Disneyland aims for a reopening: Should I go?
+Disneyland fans ask: Should I go when the park eventually reopens?

 He said he visited Disneyland the same week its March closing was announced.
 And he plans on making up for lost time.

-"I plan on going as much as I possible can to make up for the months I wasn't able to.
+"I plan on going as much as I possibly can to make up for the months I wasn't able to.
 Plus my annual pass is good til October 23, which is my birthday.
 So I will be going that day for sure."

 His main concern with the reopening isn't health-related but about what happens to his existing pass.

-Note: Editor's Note — This article was published Wednesday morning before the announcement Disneyland would postpone its July reopening.
-The story has been rewritten to reflect that breaking news.